About Neighbourhood Plan consultations

 Submission documents

-We will publish all comments on our Consultation Portal, in accordance with our privacy policy.
+We have published all comments received to the consultation on our Consultation Portal, in accordance with our privacy policy.